avsa242/l3g4200d-spin/README.md

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
-* Due to issues with the PASM I2C engine, only a bytecode SPIN PASM engine is currently implemented for I2C support (*P1 only - P2 I2C is fully functional*)

 ## TODO
 - [x] Add bias/offset support